Theomat/ProgSynth/docs/source/tutorial.rst

 Conclusion
 ----------
-Once the dataset and the DSL are done, we simple need to adapt the imports of :code:`pcfg_prediction.py`, :code:`evaluate.py` and :code:`dsl_analyser.py`.
+Once the dataset and the DSL are done, we simple need to add our DSL to the :code:`dsl_loader.py` script, in-depth instructions are provided in the file.
 Then, the usage is the same as describe in the section :doc:`usage`.